SPF-OST/pytrnsys_gui/README.md

     cd trnsysGUI
     python GUI.py
     ```

+Several original types are delivered with pytrnsys.
+For those you'll manually need to copy the dll-files from:

+    pytrnsys\data\ddcks\dlls

+to the respective folder of your TRNSYS installation:

+    ...\UserLib\ReleaseDLLs

 Beware that the GUI can only be started from within the virtual environment you created in step 1.
 I.e., whenever you open a new console window from which you want to start the GUI you first need